 which produces a distinct separatrix polynomial obtained earlier:

-The contours of $\lambda$ satisfying $S(p,e,\lambda)$ is distinct from the separatrix polynomial, $P(p,e,\lambda)$, (equation \eqref{eq:separatrix}), and can be seen in Figure \ref{fig:outerseparatrix}.
+The contours of $\lambda$ satisfying $S(p,e,\lambda)=0$ is distinct from the contours of the separatrix polynomial, $P(p,e,\lambda)=0$, (Eq. \eqref{eq:separatrix}), and can be seen in Fig. \ref{fig:outerseparatrix}.
 We call $P(p,e,\lambda)$ as the plunge separatrix since orbits outside the region it bounds will plunge to the black hole while we call $S(p,e,\lambda)$ as the scattering separatrix since orbits outside the region it bounds will scatter to the cosmological horizon.
 The scattering separatrix also has maximum parameters $\lambda=4/16875\sim 2.37\times 10^{-4}$ at $(p=7.5,e=0)$ equivalent to the parameters derived from the limits of the plunging separatrix.
-When solved for $p$ using a dominant balance method, we also obtain two real physical solutions in $p$ distinct from equation \eqref{eq:sdsseparatrix} and \eqref{eq:outersep},
+When solved for $p$ using a dominant balance method, we also obtain two real physical solutions in $p$ distinct from Eqs. \eqref{eq:sdsseparatrix} and \eqref{eq:outersep},

-This solution marks the boundary at which orbits will stay bounded and not scatter away as opposed to equation \eqref{eq:outersep} which is the curve that marks the boundary at which orbits will stay bounded and not plunge to the black hole.
-We can now establish a hierarchy of lengthscales where our perturbative solutions will be valid, by examining the colored regions in Figure \ref{fig:separatrix2}.
+This solution marks the boundary at which orbits will stay bounded and not scatter away as opposed to Eq. \eqref{eq:outersep} which is the curve that marks the boundary at which orbits will stay bounded and not plunge to the black hole.
+We can now establish a hierarchy of lengthscales where our perturbative solutions will be valid, by examining the colored regions in Fig. \ref{fig:separatrix2}.
 We impose the hierarchy of the following appropriate lengthscales as:

 with $p_{h}=2+8\lambda$, $p_c=\lambda^{-1/2}-1$ as the position of the black hole and cosmological horizon in $(p,e)$ space.
 Stable bound orbits occur in the region, $p_{\text{inner,pl}}<p_{\text{stable}}<p_{\text{outer,sc}}$.
-An interesting feature in the region of bound orbits is the intersection between the plunging and scattering separatrix (equation \eqref{eq:separatrix} and\eqref{eq:scattersep}) that can be seen in Figure \ref{fig:separatrix2}.
-The points of intersection (Point 5 in Figure \ref{fig:separatrix2}) are marginally bound orbits and can either plunge or scatter away, depending on what direction $p$ or $e$ is changed by a small perturbation.
-These points are located in the parameter space at i.) $(p=\frac{1}{2} (e^2+15),e=1 - 8 \lambda^{1/3})$, at ii.) the innermost stable circular orbit (ISCO) and iii.) at the outermost stable circular orbit (OSCO).
+An interesting feature in the region of bound orbits is the intersection between the plunging and scattering separatrix (Eqs. \eqref{eq:separatrix} and\eqref{eq:scattersep}) that can be seen in Fig. \ref{fig:separatrix2}.
+The point of intersection (Point 5 in Fig. \ref{fig:separatrix2}) are marginally bound orbits and can either plunge or scatter away, depending on what direction $p$ or $e$ is changed by a small perturbation.
+These points are located in the parameter space at i.) $(p=\frac{1}{2} (e^2+15),\,e=1 - 8 \lambda^{1/3})$, at ii.) the innermost stable circular orbit (ISCO) and iii.) at the outermost stable circular orbit (OSCO).